Get your garden in shape with perfectly trimmed hedges

-The right features will help you to achieve the best cut with your hedge trimmer – look for those which suit the size and type of hedge you have, as well as features that contribute to your comfort when using.
+The right features will help you to achieve the best cut with your hedge trimmer – look for those that suit the size and type of hedge you have, as well as features that contribute to your comfort when using.

 For more mature hedges, a wider tooth gap will make it easier to cut through thicker branches and stems.
-For a smaller hedge, blades with a 15-20mm gap should be sufficient, but if you’re regularly cutting more mature hedges look for models with a gap of 30mm or wider.
+For a smaller hedge, blades with a 15mm to 20mm gap should be sufficient, but if you’re regularly cutting more mature hedges look for models with a gap of 30mm or wider.

-One area of the blade will be optimised for sawing - angle this towards the stems that need to be cut to take advantage of extra cutting power.
+One area of the blade will be optimised for sawing - angle this towards the stems that need to be cut to take advantage of the extra cutting power.